Before getting into PDP optimization let’s walk in the shoes of a typical shopper:

 My name is Rishi Rawat and I’ve been running marketing experiments for the last 13 years. eCommerce is a giant space (there are over 12 million eCom sites) and while it’s impossible for me to study each of them each week I spend at least 5 hours studying how marketers are using clever marketing tricks.
 Each week I note at least 3 ideas for my swipe file.
 Speaking of swipe files:

 Since you're liking this article about eCommerce marketing strategies you're gonna love the conversion ideas I share in my weekly newsletter.
 Signup below.
 If it isn't as good as I'm making it sound unsubscribe with one click.

 A Different Take on Product Page Optimization

-Products are typically sold by talking about things like features and benefits, current price specials, glowing reviews, product photos, etc.
+Products are typically sold by discussing features and benefits, current price specials, glowing reviews, product photos, etc.